bioexcel/2020_06_09_online_ambertools4cp2k/_episodes/08-parmed.md

 ## Adding Lennard-Jones parameters using `parmed`

-Before running any QM/MM simulation, we need to amend the Amber forcefield to give hydrogen atoms in the forcefield do Lennard-Jones parameters.
+By construction, some hydrogen atoms do not have Lennard-Jones parameters in the AMBER forcefields.
+However, before running any QM/MM simulation, we need to provide those parameters.
 In particular, we are going to add the values of the hydrogen atom that correspond to the hydroxyl in the GAFF forcefield to TIP3P water model and to the hydroxyl groups from serine and tyrosine residues.

-To do that, we use the `parmed` tool of the AmberTools package.
+To do that, we will use the `parmed` tool of the AmberTools package.
+The usage of this program is similar to LEap.
 First, we load the topology file in `parmed` and then we do have a lot of options to modify it (More information [here](http://parmed.github.io/ParmEd/html/index.html)).

 ~~~
 parmed system.parm7